-- Working with ‘role models’ or early adopters of the change to help win more support.
+- Working with internal role models or early adopters of the change to help win more support.

 If you feel you are ready to start using SharePoint and the 5-step approach outlined above, then there is no better plan of action than to simply dive straight in!
 Practice is crucial to project management and even better when combined with a plan and intent.

 First you need to build a clear vision for why you want to move towards SharePoint for Project Management.
-It’s important to Build a Case for Change, outlining the reasons and benefits of how the free SharePoint Template will help.
+It is important to Build a Case for Change, outlining the reasons and benefits of how the free SharePoint Template will help.

 Finally, Tell the story of where you want to go.
 By collating all inputs and sharing your vision, you can effectively:

 - Outline the benefits of SharePoint for Project Management

 - Introduce the BrightWork Free Template as a starting point